espressouk/GeoOSAM/docs/api.md

 ## 📋 Overview

-GeoOSAM is built with a modular architecture featuring intelligent model selection between SAM 2.1 and MobileSAM based on available hardware.
+GeoOSAM is built with a modular architecture featuring intelligent model selection between SAM 2.1 and SAM2.1_B based on available hardware.
 This document covers the public API for developers who want to extend or integrate with the plugin.

 ## 🏗️ Architecture